L1 Grace Period | Layoffs, Extension Denied, What to Do Next

 • Your job has changed within the company and no longer qualifies as a managerial, executive, or specialized position.

-• Your job has changed and while the position still meets the requirements, you are no longer qualified for the position due to your relevant experience or educational background.
-For example, if Dave entered the U.S. as an IT manager, but was promoted to senior productions manager, he may not be qualified for the position.
+• Your job has changed, and while the position still meets the requirements, you are no longer qualified for the position due to your relevant experience or educational background.
+For example, if Dave entered the U.S. as an IT manager, but was promoted to senior production manager, he may not be qualified for the position.

 • You have committed a crime while in the United States or have otherwise jeopardized your immigration status.